EnigmaCurry/d.rymcg.tech/README.md

 show-ports` to list all of the services with open ports (or those that run in the host network and are therefore completely open.
 You will find traefik and the wireguard server/client in this latter category).
+Each sub-project directory also has a `make status` with useful per-project information.

 ## Setup